 - Retinal pigment epithelial dystrophy

-Progressive retinal atrophy is a group of degenerative illnesses that affect mostly Chihuahuas, Labradors, Poodles and Cocker Spaniels.
-If your Chihuahua is loosing vision this could be the cause and you should seek veterinary attention immediately.
+Progressive retinal atrophy is a group of degenerative illnesses that affect mostly Chihuahuas, Labradors, Poodles, and Cocker Spaniels.
+If your Chihuahua is losing vision, this could be the cause, and you should seek veterinary attention immediately.

 - Do not leave your dog unleashed in an unfamiliar place